etnami/iclr-review-citation-analysis/README.md

 # ICLR Peer Review Patterns and Citation Impact: A PySpark Big Data Analysis

 MSc Data Science coursework (University of Sheffield), Grade: 79 (Distinction).
-Analyzes 55,906 ICLR paper submissions (2017-2026) using PySpark on Databricks: acceptance patterns, whether reviewer scores predict acceptance, keyword trends, research community clustering, and whether review scores predict real-world citation impact by joining against OpenAlex.
+Analyzes 55,906 ICLR paper submissions (2017-2026) using PySpark on Azure Databricks: acceptance patterns, whether reviewer scores predict acceptance, keyword trends, research community clustering, and whether review scores predict real-world citation impact by joining against OpenAlex.

 > **Reproducibility note:** this notebook was run on Databricks against two source files (an ICLR submissions parquet file and an OpenAlex JSON export) that aren't included here, so it can't be rerun end-to-end from this repo alone.
 All numbers below come directly from the notebook's own stored cell outputs (a real executed run, not just the code), so they were verified by reading what Spark actually returned, not by re-running anything myself.